StackVista/stackstate-docs/setup/agent/windows.md

 ## Overview

 {% hint style="info" %}
-**StackState Agent V2**
+**Rancher Observability Agent V2**
 {% endhint %}

-StackState Agent V2 can be installed on Windows systems.
+Rancher Observability Agent V2 can be installed on Windows systems.
 The Agent collects data from the host where it's running and can be configured to integrate with external systems.
-Retrieved data is pushed to StackState, to work with this data the [StackState Agent V2 StackPack](../../stackpacks/integrations/agent.md) must be installed in your StackState instance.
+Retrieved data is pushed to Rancher Observability, to work with this data the [Rancher Observability Agent V2 StackPack](../../stackpacks/integrations/agent.md) must be installed in your Rancher Observability instance.
 For details of the data retrieved and available integrations, see the [StackPack integration documentation](../../stackpacks/integrations/).

 ## Monitoring

-StackState Agent V2 will synchronize the following data from the host it's running on with StackState:
+Rancher Observability Agent V2 will synchronize the following data from the host it's running on with Rancher Observability:

 * Hosts, processes and containers.
 * Telemetry for hosts, processes and containers